redhat-cip/edeploy/README.rst

 - according to the defined role, rsync the tree on the newly created partitions.
 - configure the grub2 boot loader and reboot the system.

-Then the system will boot on the provisioned harddrive directly.
+Then the system will boot on the provisioned hard drive directly.

 Initial configuration
 ---------------------